 Approach: Working table sessions

-The MAB Academy kicks off on November 23 2020 with a series of three working table sessions.
+The MAB Academy kicks off with a series of three working table sessions.
 During these sessions, the MAB Academy will focus on the following topics:

 - Practices – How do we teach the interdisciplinary field of media architecture, and what theoretical inspirations, creative methods and formats are we using?
 This working table serves to kick off the debate by exchanging knowledge and inspiration, and by articulating our needs and desires